What Is a Dilapidations Survey?

-A dilapidation survey is an inspection carried out on a commercial property, usually towards the end of a lease term.
-It identifies any disrepair or damage that occurred during the tenancy, providing a schedule of dilapidations for the tenant to remedy before handing the property back to the landlord.
+A dilapidations survey is aa detailed report on a commercial property’s condition, typically conducted during or at the end of a lease term to assess what repairs a tenant is responsible for.
+The survey identifies any disrepair or damage that occurred during the tenancy, providing a schedule of dilapidations for the tenant to remedy before handing the property back to the landlord.

 Local dilapidation surveyors like Tim Greenwood and Associates will follow the standard approach of requesting all relevant dilapidation documentation from the commercial landlord to ensure that the schedule of dilapidations is an accurate reflection of the tenant’s lease obligations.